ekliao/EricLiaoDigitalGarden/src/site/notes/Refocusing on Glossary Management.md

 date-created:: 2023-08-09
 # Barking up the wrong tree

-Yesterday, I focused all my energy on experimenting with creating a glossary management system using Supertags in [[Tana\|Tana]], the latest and greatest [[PKM 個人知識管理\|PKM 個人知識管理]] that's all the rage.
+Yesterday, I focused all my energy on experimenting with creating a glossary management system using supertags in [[Tana\|Tana]], the latest and greatest [[PKM 個人知識管理\|PKM 個人知識管理]] that's all the rage.
 I hit the wall very quickly. ***Doing is believing.
 By actually doing it, I realized that Tana's template/database approach suffers these serious problems:

 - Cumbersome entry
 - Slow lookup